-We may also collect, store and use "special categories" of more sensitive personal information (which requires a higher level of protection) such as health information and information about criminal convictions and offences.
+We may also collect, store and use "special categories" of more sensitive personal data (which requires a higher level of protection) such as health information and information about criminal convictions and offences.

 How we use information about you and our legal bases for doing that

-We will use personal information (or special categories of personal information) about you:
+We will use personal data (or special categories of personal data) about you:

 To pay you, deduct tax and National Insurance contributions or reimburse expenses.

 For operational reasons, to maintain records and ascertain compliance with policies.

 To promote the championships and events where we use images and footage of you taken at an R&A championship or team event.